intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/docs/onnx_compile.md

 ## Introduction

-The Neural Engine as a backend supports frozen static graph model from ONNX deep learning framework.
-The image below shows the workflow of how it compile framework model to its own intermediate representation (IR).
+The Neural Engine as a backend supports frozen static graph models from ONNX deep learning framework.
+The image below shows the workflow of how it compiles framework model to its own intermediate representation (IR).
 The `Loader` is used to load models from different frameworks.
-Then the `Extractors` would extract operations of the origin model and compose the Neural Engine graph.
+Then the `Extractors` would extract operations of the original model and compose the Neural Engine graph.
 Next, the `Subgraph matcher` fuse pattern to accelerate inference.
 In the end, the `Emitter` saves the final intermediate graph on the disk as the format of `.yaml` and `.bin` files.

 ![](imgs/compile_workflow.png)

 ## ONNX format supported by compile module
-Neual Engine could compile several ONNX format model like fp32, bf16, int8(qlinear/qdq).
+Neural Engine could compile several ONNX format models like fp32, bf16, int8(qlinear/qdq).
 Here are the respective QKV MatMul graphs opened by netron.
 Notice: As for int8 model, Neural Engine only supports int8 matmul with s8 weight and u8 activation now.
-And we will supports more int8 operator in the future.
+And we will support more int8 operators in the future.

 And We will support more operators in the features.
-The fp32 and bf16 model use the same graph, just different in data type of tensors.
+The fp32 and bf16 models use the same graph, just different in data type of tensors.
 ![](imgs/onnx_fp32_bf16.png)

 The qdq model will insert QuantizeLinear and DequantizeLinear before int8 operator.
 You can see there's QuantizeLinear and DequantizeLinear before matmul.